By Michelle Rose, Ph.D., and Amanda Ceres, Halloran Consulting Group

 About The Authors:

 Michelle Rose, Ph.D., is a principal consultant with Halloran Consulting Group.
 She has more than 16 years of experience in regulatory affairs in the pharmaceutical and biotech industry in all phases of the drug development process, from discovery through clinical research to licensing.
-Michelle has extensive experience with the complicated regulatory topics including fast track development, accelerated approval, special protocol assessments, breakthrough therapy, and NDA approval under the FDA Animal Efficacy Rule.
+Michelle has extensive experience with the complicated regulatory topics including fast track development, accelerated approval, special protocol assessments, breakthrough therapy, and new drug application (NDA) approval under the FDA Animal Efficacy Rule.
 Prior to joining Halloran, she served as VP of regulatory affairs for Chimerix, where she built the regulatory affairs and operations functions.
 Michelle earned her B.S. in biochemistry from Case Western Reserve University and her Ph.D. in toxicology from the University of North Carolina at Chapel Hill.